INTEGRATE.md Specification v0.2

-INTEGRATE.md is a file format for teaching AI coding agents how to wire a library's capabilities into an existing codebase.
-The agent reads the file, scans the target project, and executes the integration steps autonomously.
+INTEGRATE.md is a file format for teaching AI agents how to wire one system into another.
+The agent reads the file and executes the integration steps autonomously.

 How It Differs from Other Agent Files